CT Bar Association

 - Examining the Duty to Preserve Evidence, Conn.
 Law Trib.
 (9/19/12)

-He is an occasional speaker on ethics matters most recently presenting at the Litchfield County Bar Association in December 2012 and at the annual meeting of the Connecticut Bar Association in June 2012.
+He is an occasional speaker on ethics matters most recently presenting at the Litchfield County Bar Association.

 UConn School of Law Demystifying Medical Marijuana Symposium - Morning Session.